Stuycs-K/final-project-10-he-alvin-young-timothy/WORKLOG.md

 ### 2024-05-24
 CW: tested stegsolve with xor command, working in a seperate doc until I confirm it works and I'll transfer it over
+HW: got xor to work, had a few problems with certain images.
+Researched canny edge detection and added to doc

 info